risingwavelabs/risingwave-docs-legacy/cloud/billing-overview.md

 - **Free** (Developer plan)

-    The Developer plan is free and provides you with all the essential resources needed to test and experience the features offered by RisingWave.
+    The Developer plan is offered for free.
+This plan equips you with all the essential resources needed to test and experience the features offered by RisingWave.

 - **Pay-as-you-go** (Pro plan)